Crop Health Monitoring Sensors: Complete Guide to Smart Farming Technology

 • Soil salinity

-Sensors detect subtle changes in plant physiology before visible symptoms appear.
-This allows farmers to respond more quickly and prevent widespread crop damage.
+Sensors detect subtle changes before visible symptoms appear, allowing farmers to act quickly and prevent damage.

 • Farmers and agricultural producers